 Hearing aid domes, whether open or closed, should be changed every few months.
 Some audiologists may recommend dome changes every 1-2 months, while others may recommend a slightly longer period of time.
 Either way, domes need to be changed regularly in order for the sound quality to remain clear.

-All styles of domes, whether open, closed, or power, can be cleaned in between changes with a small brush or wax pick provided by Hear4U.
+All styles of domes, whether open, closed, or power, can be cleaned in between changes with a small brush or wax pick.
 Just use the brush regularly to remove wax and debris from the end of the hearing aid.

 When do I change the wax filters?